Seek medical attention, go to A&E straight away and get checked over.

 A claim can still be made if a pre-existing injury is aggravated or disturbed.

-You will need to collate all medical evidence and diagnosis from your doctor and you have the initial burden of persuading a personal injury lawyer that you have a case.
+You will need to collate all medical evidence and diagnosis from your doctor and have the initial burden of persuading a personal injury lawyer that you have a case.

-Paragraph 24(2) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 states;
+Paragraph 24(2) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007 states:

-(2)A power to use force does not include power to use force against persons, except to the extent that regulations provide that it does.
+(2) A power to use force does not include power to use force against persons, except to the extent that regulations provide that it does.

-There is nothing in current regulations enabling the use of violence against a person for the enforcement any type of debt.
+There is nothing in current regulations enabling the use of violence against a person for the enforcement of any type of debt.

-You can bring a civil action against the creditor under paragraph 66(1)(a) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007.
+You can bring a civil action against the creditor under Paragraph 66(1)(a) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007.

-It is a criminal offence to commit common assault under section 39 of the Criminal Justice Act and an arrestable offence under section 24 of the Police and Criminal Evidence Act 1984.
+It is a criminal offence to commit common assault under Section 39 of the Criminal Justice Act and an arrestable offence under Section 24 of the Police and Criminal Evidence Act 1984.

-You need the incident number to progress your personal injury claim, a crime number also enables you to make a claim through the Criminal Injuries Compensation Authority.
+You need the incident number to progress your personal injury claim.
+A crime number also enables you to make a claim through the Criminal Injuries Compensation Authority.

 Report the matter to police.